Bad breath in a child - when can changing the baby’s diet help? Bad breath in a child Sweetish bad breath in a child Komarovsky

 To avoid bad breath in diabetes mellitus, you must adhere to a special diet

-This picture is observed in children with diabetes mellitus, when the hormone is not produced enough or it is completely absent.
+This picture is observed in children with diabetes mellitus, when the hormone is not produced enough or is completely absent.
 This is caused by pathological changes in the pancreas.
 The reason for this may be heredity.
 The accumulation of glucose and ketone substances in the blood provokes the smell of acetone and iodine.

 What is the treatment of pathology?